Andy King (American politician): New York City Council

 King initially ran for New York City Council in 2009, but lost in the Democratic primary to incumbent Larry Seabrook.
 However, when Seabrook resigned in 2012 following a scandal, King won the special election to replace him.

 He went on to win a full term in 2013, easily rolling back primary challengers and winning nearly 96% of the vote in the general election.
-In 2015, Council Speaker Melissa Mark Viverito named King the Chair on the Subcommittee on Libraries.
+In 2015, Council Speaker Melissa Mark Viverito named King the chair on the Subcommittee on Libraries.

 In October 2020, King was expelled, in what The New York Times called "a stunning rebuke ... the first time in the city's history that a council member was expelled in a vote by colleagues."
-Voting 48-2, the council expelled King based on four charges, including harassment, discrimination, and conflict of interest.
+Voting 48–2, the council expelled King based on four charges, including harassment, discrimination, and conflict of interest.

+In May 2023, a judge allowed Andy King to run for the New York City Council again because he would not be running for a third consecutive term.
+The 2023 election cycle would be considered a non-consecutive run because of the 3 1/2-year break and there are new council districts and district lines were drawn after the 2020 census.
+New York City Supreme Court Judge Billings explained that there is a difference between the words "removal" and "expulsion".
+King was not removed from office in 2020.
+Therefore, he did not serve out all 4 years of his second term on the New York City Council.